The Loud Family: Background

 Scott Miller, founder of the group, was a singer, songwriter and guitarist.
 Prior to forming the Loud Family, he was best known as the leader of the band Game Theory.
 Miller and his bands were often described as cult favorites, finding critical acclaim but little commercial success.

 In 1977, Miller formed Alternate Learning (also known as ALRN), his first band to release commercial recordings, along with future Loud Family bandmate Jozef Becker.
-Alternate Learning released a self-titled 7" EP in 1979, and a full-length LP called Painted Windows in 1981, on Rational Records.
+Alternate Learning released a self-titled 7-inch EP in 1979, and a full-length LP called Painted Windows in 1981, on Rational Records.
 Alternate Learning was based in Davis, California, and frequently performed at U.C.
 Davis.
 Miller dissolved Alternate Learning in May 1982.

 Game Theory was founded by Miller later in 1982.
 From 1982 to 1990, Game Theory released seven studio albums (including two EPs), distributed from 1985 to 1988 by Enigma Records, with later CD compilations and re-releases on Alias Records.
 Initially formed in Davis, the group changed personnel and moved its base to the San Francisco area after recording the album Real Nighttime (1985).

 The early Game Theory was described as a "pseudo-psychedelic pop quartet" for which Miller sang and wrote almost all of the material.
 The group, a college-rock favorite associated with the Paisley Underground scene of L.A. and Davis, developed a strong cult following.

 In 1989 and 1990, Game Theory's final touring line-up introduced several of the songs that would later appear on the Loud Family's debut LP.

 Miller nominally disbanded Game Theory in 1990, and continued to perform shows as a solo artist in the Bay Area until forming his new band.